|

 Hopefully that was not too confusing.
 Now we get to try out our level, so

 export the level and load it up to the framework.
-At this point, we should see some

 tips about exporting the levels.
 Generally when